usdoj-crt/beta-ada/_pages/index.md

     or national origin.
 The ADA is an equal opportunity law for people with disabilities.

+news:
+  heading: New on beta.ADA.gov
+  lead: |-
+    Explore the new content we've added to beta.ADA.gov

 report:
   heading: How to Report a Disability Rights Violation
   lead: |-